 8.50km – CONTINUE STRAIGHT ON ignoring Lower Gillerthwaite Field Centre below on your right.
 After 300 metres CONTINUE STRAIGHT ON ignoring the path that bears left uphill, opposite the Youth Hostel.

 9.20km – As you reach a wooden vehicle gate and wooden pedestrian footpath gate on the gravel road, BEAR LEFT to pass through a metal gate and into an open field.
-After 20 metres you will cross over a stream and then then head uphill on a muddy path towards the remains of a stone pen, which you will pass on your left.
+After 20 metres you will cross over a stream and then head uphill on a muddy path towards the remains of a stone pen, which you will pass on your left.
 You are walking uphill in a narrow open field between two sections of woodland.
+IMPORTANT - This is the start of the High Route - if you are unfortunate to be walking on a day with poor visibility or bad weather then we strongly suggest you switch and take the low route.
+This route can also be found on the Macs App.

 9.60km – CONTINUE STRAIGHT ON through the gate.
 This area is featureless, but you might be able to see a vague grassy path snaking uphill towards the saddle between two mountains, with a stream cascading through it.
 Cairns are infrequent and very small, so in low visibility be sure to check the map regularly to ensure you are still following the vague grassy path.

 10.30km – After reaching a big cairn, you will see a big boulder – the biggest on the entire scree slope – just across the stream.
-This it the ideal place to TURN RIGHT to cross the stream and then immediately TURN LEFT following the path that keeps the stream on its left.
-The path is mostly well-trodden and there are several small cairns that mark the way.
+This is the ideal place to TURN RIGHT to cross the stream and then immediately TURN LEFT following the path that keeps the stream on its left.
+The path is mostly well-trodden and several small cairns mark the way.
 Be sure to look over your shoulder to observe the views in the Ennerdale Valley behind.

 11.80km – After descending a rocky section you will join the saddle between Red Pike and High Stile, and CONTINUE STRAIGHT ON following the well-established path, walking parallel to the steep craggy slopes which descend to Buttermere on your left.
 Be careful not to stray too close to the edge.